-The Baptiste Programme is a paid and mentored script development programme for Black Irish theatre makers.
+The Baptiste Programme is a paid and mentored script development programme for Black Irish theatre makers and writers of colour.

 The programme is named after the 18th century Black Irish singer Rachel Baptiste, who performed to great acclaim here in Smock Alley as well as at other notable and prestigious venues and pleasure gardens of the time.
 There’s a good article about her over on headstuff which is well worth checking out.

-This project is lead and facilitated by Pamela McQueen, established dramaturg and supported by Lucy Ryan, our Director of Programming & Finance at Smock Alley.
+This project is led and facilitated by Pamela McQueen, established dramaturg, and supported by Lucy Ryan, our Director of Programming & Finance at Smock Alley.
 The programme has been funded by the Arts Council and Dublin City Council.

-2021 was the first year of the programme and we were delighted to work with Osaro Amanda Azams, Mary Duffin, Kwaku Fortune and C N Smith.
+2021 was the first year of the programme and we were delighted to work with some fantastic theatre artists including Amanda Azams, Kwaku Fortune and C N Smith.

 Contemporary of Rachel Baptiste.
 Portrait by Jean-Etienne Liotard.